 However, SEO doesn’t always pay off instantaneously.
 It takes time to get your site ranked higher in search results, and if you’re just starting out, then you’ll need to put in a lot of elbow grease before you see positive results.
 Your SEO strategy should include, besides keyword optimization, off-site SEO factors, such as link building to get more backlinks and social-media shares.

 3. Use an aged domain name

 Aged domains automatically generate a sense of trustworthiness for search engines, making it hard to compete with them.
-This is because they have been around longer than new sites and are more familiar in general.
+This is because they have been around longer than new sites and are generally more familiar.
 They also come up higher on the first pages of Google searches, giving you an edge over your competition that can’t be matched when starting out fresh with a newly formed domain name.

 Aged domains cost more money, and it can take a lot of time to bring up rankings for your new domain name.
 However, this is a great investment in the future if you plan to stick around for a while because it will take less time and effort in the long run.

 A massive part of any business’s success today is its online presence.
 Social media platforms like Facebook, Instagram and Pinterest have been invaluable tools to businesses big and small for years now, and this trend will only continue as time goes on.
 By learning how to use social media effectively, you can increase your following, get tons of new visitors each week and even influence their purchases with ease.

 By using a combination of humour, helpful information about your products or services and anything else that works well for your brand, you’ll be able to grow a lively community around your business in no time at all.

 Google AdWords, Bing Ads, Facebook ads — there are tons of ways for you to market your business online!
 With such a huge amount of options available to businesses today, advertising can be very frustrating when done the wrong way.
 However, it’s also a great tool that can help grow your business into something larger without even having to spend much money at all.